The West Coast

 Pangkor Village is a busy little place with lots happening, particularly in the early hours of the morning when fresh produce from fishermen and from mainland are brought in for the local community's daily needs.
 Toward the end of the village, on the left from the jetty, a few 'kedai kopi' (coffee shops) cater to the local malaysian folk who frequent the place for their breakfast and a little bit of the local gossip.
 The 'Kuih Badak' is a nice snack to go with a cup of steaming local kopi (coffee).

-Kuih Badak is made primarily from sweet potato and flour kneaded,then shaped into a hollow ball and filled with spiced grated coconut fried with a bit of shrimp to give it that special 'zing'
+Kuih Badak is made primarily from sweet potato and flour kneaded,then shaped into a to give it that special 'zing'.

 Kaartje van Pangkor